mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     Geometry clean-up #1.

-Now we will join some surfaces together into ``Quilts`` and ``Models`` to simplify our geometry.
+Now we will join some surfaces together into Quilts and Models to simplify our geometry.
-We will first assemble our wing into a watertight model composed of several quilts, one for each surface.
+We will first assemble our wing into a watertight model composed of several Quilts, one for each surface.
-We will then combine the two quilt composing the tip cap into a single quilt to make meshing easier.
+We will then combine the two Quilts composing the tip cap into a single quilt to make meshing easier.

-1. Rotate your view as necessary to get a good view of each surface of the wing then click and drag to select all the database entities.
+1. Rotate your view as necessary to get a good view of each surface of the wing, then click and drag to select all the database entities.
-2. Click on the ``Rainbow Colors`` button with the the whole ``database`` selected to make each database surface a unique color.
+2. Click on the ``Rainbow Colors`` button with the the whole database selected to make each database surface a unique color.
 Note that this button assigns colors randomly so your wing will probably look different than the one shown here.
 3. With the whole database selected, click on ``Create``, ``Assemble``, and then ``Models``.